Maia-jp/ParrotLogger/README.md

 ### External Observability

-The `LogHelper` class also implements enables external observers of new log entries.
+The `ParrotLogger` class also implements enables external observers of new log entries.

-A publisher called `newLogEntryPublisher` is a static property of the `LogHelper` class.
+A publisher called `newLogEntryPublisher` is a static property of the `ParrotLogger` class.
 It's a `PassthroughPublisher` and it's output is `Void`.
 That means that no entries are outputted by the publisher, just a signal that represents that “new entries are available”.

 An `Array` of all log entries on this session is also declared as static and is readable from anywhere.
 And a convenience computed property that represents the latest log entry was also implemented as static and is readable from anywhere.